 The Uffizi and the real Statue of David

-Now head to towards the Uffizi Gallery and Piazza Signoria.
+Now head to towards the Uffizi Gallery and Piazza Signoria, one of the most handsome squares in Florence.
 Admire the open air sculpture gallery that is the Loggia dei Lanzi, and visit the Uffizi Gallery.
 If you’re going to see one museum in Florence it should be this one, after all it’s one of the greatest museums in the world.
 Or opt for the Accademia where you’ll find the real Michelangelo’s Statue of David.

 If you haven’t booked to see either of these museums (we recommend you do), or your time in Florence is limited, we suggest going to the Bargello Museum instead.
 This is a wonderful medieval building filled with sculptures, some by Michelangelo.
 Alternatively you could pay a visit to Santa Maria Novella Church with its magnificent frescoed chapels.